Treatments And Technologies We Use To Treat Migraines

 The small joints in the upper part of your neck are called ‘facet joints’.
 Facet joints are knuckle-sized cartilage joints that are richly innervated with sensory nerve endings and can be major pain generators if they aren’t happy.

-Releasing and mobilising stiff inflamed spinal joints can be a huge helot many migraine sufferers.
-If you suffer from migraines and periodic feelings of tension or discomfort in your neck you may be in need of spinal manipulation to free the joints.
+Releasing and mobilising stiff inflamed spinal joints can be a huge help to many migraine sufferers.
+If you suffer from migraines and periodic feelings of tension or discomfort in your neck you may be in need of spinal mobilisation to free the joints.

 Many of us hold untold tension in our jaws without even realising.
 If you have been told you grind your teeth at night it means you are a particularly extreme case.

 Jaw clenching over time can lead to a build-up of stiffness and inflammation in the temporomandibular joint which is the ‘hinge’.
 Mobilising the joint if it has built up stiffness and stress can be of great benefit to migraine sufferers.